richmiles/richmiles.github.io/_posts/2019-01-10-why are we here-draft.md

 This was such a formative part of my life I'm not entirely sure where to start.
 When I was about 12 years old my dad asked us if we wanted to raise animals.
 I don't know who would say no to that.
 Watch out kids, it's a trap!
 Anyway, we spent the next four years raising ourselves in the style of Lord of the Flies.
 When I could finally drive we no longer had to stay out there and James and I ended up doing most of the work on our own.

 ## Employment
+### Critique
 This lead me to a stint at an oil field, a couple of months in Mexico, and an interlude in San Diego.
 When I returned to Laramie I was homeless, sleeping on couches of gracious friends before I ended up working in a carpet store.
 After a few months of rollerblading and chili dogs I landed a job at Handel Information Technologies.

+### Handel
 I worked there for seven years before I was unceremoniously fired.
 I did get some severence so that was nice.
 I used the money to start Azzl Software.

+### Azzl
 After getting more consulting work than I could handle I ended up creating a legal entity.
 As luck would have it, I ended up taking a job with Propel Labs instead.

+### Propel
 After 4 years of grueling but rewarding work, Esher happened.
 Soon we moved back to Laramie and a couple of years of commuting to Fort Collins later I went part time.
 This gave me free time to work on Neowire.

+### Neowire
 Not quite a year after going part time Neowire was almost making enough money to live on.
 Ten months later, we are now making enough money to pay our taxes (hopefully).
 I also decided I needed a place for my mind to wander.
 Hence, richmiles.xyz.

 ## Fatherhood
-I don't remember much about the pregnancy and frankly I don't remember much about the early years, but I tell myself to "never forget".
+I don't remember much about the pregnancy and frankly I no longer remember much about the early months, but I tell myself to "never forget".
 The first two months were grueling, though in hindsight it really is a fraction of the time I've spent with Esher.
 For me, 6 months was an inflection point.
 The older he gets the more I love him.

 ## Companions

 These are placeholders for future thoughts.
-1. Tiffany
+### Tiffany
-2. Jessica
+### Jessica
-3. Joscelyn
+### Joscelyn
-4. Micah
+### Micah